wentin/twitter-data-viz-local/README.md

 Instead this project used twitter streaming API.
 It has many limitation too, for example, there is no history data, and one app can only maintain one stream at a time.

-The "!!!" keyword can actually be anything, perhaps from a user input.
-I intentionally hard coded it so I have more control of the project's performance, for example how frequently the map gets a new data; and make a stronger design intention that it is actually making a point by visualizing these data.
+The "!!!" keyword can actually be anything, perhaps fetched from a user input.
+I intentionally hard coded it to “!!!” so I have better control of the project's performance,  and make a stronger design intention that it is making a point by visualizing these data, instead of being just an information tool.
+The hierarchy of data visualization is Data -> Information -> Knowledge -> Wisdom, aka.
+DIKW pyramid.
+Any data visualization should be working toward Knowledge rather than staying at Information stage.

 Thanks for reading!
 Any feedback is welcome!